kstenerud/concise-encoding/cbe-specification.md

 ### Padding

-Padding is non-referencing and invisible.
+Padding is _non-referring_ and _invisible_.
 The padding type has no semantic meaning; its only purpose is for memory alignment.
 The padding type can occur any number of times before a type field.
 A decoder must read and discard padding types.
 An encoder may add padding between objects to help larger data types fall on an aligned address for faster direct reads from the buffer on the receiving end.

 Example: